HouseAlwaysWin/AspNetCore.JsonLocalization/README.md

         }
 ```

-and add localization.json file in your project:
+and add localization.json file in under your resource path:

 ```json
 [